-Since inception, we have financed our operations primarily through sales of preferred stock, federal government research grants, payments from corporate collaborators and financing activities such as a bank line of credit.
-As of March 31, 2000 we had cash, cash equivalents and short-term investments totaling \$21.5 million.
-In April 2000, the Company completed an initial public offering of common stock, receiving net proceeds of \$48.8 million.
-After giving pro forma effect to the initial public offering and our receipt of the net proceeds from the offering, we had \$70.3 million in cash, cash equivalents and short-term investments as of March 31, 2000.
+Since inception, Sangamo has financed operations primarily through sales of preferred and common stock, including our initial public offering in April 2000, federal government research grants, payments from corporate collaborators and other financing activities such as a bank line of credit.
+As of June 30, 2000 we had cash, cash equivalents, short and long-term investments totaling \$67.1 million.

-We provided \$242,000 from operations in the three months ended March 31, 2000.
-This consisted of the net loss for the period of \$2.7 million offset by non-cash charges of \$1.9 million relating to licensing and compensation expenses, and other changes in operating assets and liabilities.
-We used \$3.9 in investing activities for the three-month period ended March 31, 2000, which resulted from purchases of short-term investments.
-Net cash provided by financing activities in the current quarter was \$14.0 million, primarily from the issuance of convertible debentures to Edwards Lifesciences Corporation for \$12.5 million, as well as issuance of \$1.5 million of Series C preferred stock, offset by deferred offering costs and repayment of an outstanding equipment line.
+We used \$1.5 million for operating activities in the six months ended June 30, 2000.
+This consisted of the net loss for the period of \$4.4 million offset by non-cash charges of \$3.0 million relating to licensing and compensation expenses, and other changes in operating assets and liabilities.
+We used \$21.2 in investing activities for the six-month period ended June 30, 2000, which resulted from purchases of short and long-term investments, as well as \$912,000 invested in leasehold improvements and capital equipment purchases.
+Net cash provided by financing activities in the period was \$62.0 million, primarily from the issuance of common shares in the Company's initial public offering, convertible debentures to Edwards Lifesciences Corporation for \$12.5 million, and \$1.5 million of Series C preferred stock.
 Simultaneously with the closing of the initial public offering, the \$12.5 million convertible debentures, together with accrued interest, converted into common stock at \$15 per share.

-We believe that the net proceeds of the Company's initial public offering, together with available cash resources, funds received under federal government research grants and corporate collaborators and are sufficient to finance our operations for at least two years.
+We believe that the net proceeds of the Company's initial public offering, together with available cash resources, funds received under federal government research grants and corporate collaborators are sufficient to finance our existing operations for at least two years.
 Our capital requirements depend upon a number of factors, including our ability to increase our revenues from corporate partners and government grants, and the level and timing of our research and development expenditures.
 We expect to devote substantial capital resources to the development of our Universal Gene Recognition(TM) technology platform over the next several years.
 We may need to raise substantial additional capital to fund subsequent operations.
 Funding, however, may not be available on favorable terms, if at all.